-Bible verses about minding your own business
+What does the Bible say about minding your own business?

 The Bible tells us that Christians shouldn’t meddle in other people’s business, but to worry about their own affairs.
 These Scriptures have nothing to do with correcting someone who is rebelling against God, but the Bible says stop being nosy.